awsdocs/aws-java-developer-guide-v2/doc_source/java_s3_code_examples.md

 The following code example shows how to upload an object to an S3 bucket\.

 **SDK for Java 2\.x**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/s3#readme)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/s3#readme)\.
-Upload an object to a bucket\.
+Upload a file to a bucket using an [S3Client](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/s3/S3Client.html)\.

 ```
     public static String putS3Object(S3Client s3, String bucketName, String objectKey, String objectPath) {